New Travel Trends: Workation, Revenge Travel, Low Travel…

-According to Forbes, this means that ‘people are more eager to travel and less willing to cancel their vacation plans this year after the coronavirus shutdowns’.
+According to Forbes, this means that ‘people are more eager to travel and less willing to cancel their vacation plans this year after the coronavirus shutdowns.’
 Travelers have been staying put in their homes, stacking up savings and days off.
-They want to “get revenge” on Covid, on the system, on everything, by rewarding themselves with a nice trip.
+They want to “get revenge” on COVID-19, the system, and everything by rewarding themselves with a nice trip.

 Workation

 ‘Work from anywhere’ is the new ‘work from home’.
-One of the emerging trends among workers is travel becoming integrated into a regular working day.
-They’re blending two worlds in one.
+One emerging trend among workers is integrating travel into a regular working day.
+They’re blending two worlds into one.

 Digital nomads have the flexibility to convert their housing costs into travel spend, and as remote workers, there are immediate transportation savings.
-In effect, switching from a permanent office worker to a digital nomad frees up a third of most Americans’ budget to be spent on travel’, says a research report by Skift from April this year.
+In effect, switching from a permanent office worker to a digital nomad frees up a third of most Americans’ budget to be spent on travel, according to a research report by Skift from April of this year.

 New travel trends